Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Discussion: Validity of the RPS Model

 \section{Discussion: Validity of the RPS Model}

-Of the various processes occurring in the extended ICM which can lead to gas depletion and star formation shutdown we focus here on ram-pressure stripping.
+Of the various processes occurring in the extended ICM which can lead to gas depletion and star formation shutdown we focus here on ram pressure stripping.
 This hydrodynamic process is known to occur in clusters \citep{Cayatte1994,Kenney2014,Abramson2014} and has been studied analytically \citep{Gunn1972,Gisler1976} and numerically (\citealt{Gisler1976,Abadi1999}, also see \citealt{Roediger2009} and references therein).

 To study the effectiveness of RPS we employed a simple analytic toy-model which we apply to stripping of the hot halo gas surrounding satellite galaxies and to the stripping of gas within the galactic disc itself.
 Our model, while easy to implement, is based on a set of simplifying assumptions.
 The model is instantaneous rather than dynamical-- we assess the mass loss for a given halo/galaxy at a given position in the cluster while disregarding its history and ignoring the subsequent evolution.
 We assume mass loss occurs rapidly and do not address the dynamical response of the system to the mass loss \citep{Smith2012}.